dobots/website/_posts/2012-07-06-echo-state-networks.md

 Just a quick post for people that are interested in Echo State Networks

-The past months I spent my time at DO to investigate Echo State Networks (ESNs) as part of my studies Cognitive Neuroscience.
+The past months I spent my time at DoBots to investigate Echo State Networks (ESNs) as part of my studies Cognitive Neuroscience.
 ESNs are a type of recurrent neural network that is easier to train than conventional recurrent neural networks.
 Those conventional networks require gradient-based learning